 They improve the appearance of skin after a short period of healing.
 Plus, by promoting collagen promotion, they actually make skin younger at a cellular level.
 That means the effects last for much longer than any spa treatment.

 Injections, like fillers and botox, have some short-term benefit.
 However, they don’t create the same improvements in collagen production.
 So while they might smooth out wrinkles for 3, 6, or 12 months, the improvement you see will be mostly cosmetic.

-We also have to point out that you should discuss all these procedures with your dermatologist to determin what's best for your.
+We also have to point out that you should discuss all these procedures with your dermatologist to determine what's best for you.
 Though the efficacy of these treatments is well-established, there are serious risks when done by inexperienced hands, so your doc should be the one to perform the procedure, too (while you’re at it, check out the Three key questions for your dermatologist to get totally proactive about your skincare!).